ashx3/Prescription-Drug-Type-Prediction/README.md

 File contains information on participants drug treatment information along with their test scores.

 ## Acknowledgements
-Experiment was executed under the supervision of Mr. Almohalwas at UCLA.
+Experiment was executed under the supervision of Mr. Almohalwas at UCLA.<br>
 All aspects of the experiment such as experimental design, data collection and preprocessing was done from myself.